 - What can be done to ensure that as many papers which are reproducible in theory fall into the last category?

 - On the reproducibility issue, what can the Machine Learning community learn from other fields?

 - Part of ensuring reproducibility of state-of-the-art is ensuring fair comparisons, proper experimental procedures, and proper evaluation methods and metrics.
 To this end, what are the proper guidelines for such aspects of machine learning problems?
 How do they differ among subsets of machine learning?

 Our aim in the following workshop is to raise the profile of these questions in the community and to search for their answers.
 In doing so we aim for papers focusing on the following topics:

-• Tools to help increase reproducibility
+- Tools to help improve reproducibility

-• Connections between the reproducibility situation in Machine Learning and other fields
+- Connections between the reproducibility situation in Machine Learning and other fields

-• Replications, both failed and successful, of influential papers in the Machine Learning literature.
+- Rigorous replications, both failed and successful, of influential papers in the Machine Learning literature.

-Workshop Deadline: June 22nd
+Workshop Paper Submission Deadline:

-Camera Ready Deadline: August 1st.
+Camera Ready Deadline: July 1st